5 Top Reasons You Should See a Vegan Nutritionist

 Picture of Kate Zalewski a vegan registered dietitian nutritionist

-Kate Zalewski, RDN CSR, LDN is a board certified specialist in renal nutrition, and she’s passionate about supporting clients with kidney disease through a plant forward diet.
+Kate Zalewski, RDN CSR, LDN is a board certified specialist in renal nutrition, and she’s passionate about supporting clients with chronic kidney disease (CKD) through a plant forward diet.

 You can hear more about how she became vegan, thoughts about vegan diets and kidney disease, and Lizzo over on this podcast episode!